tplatt92/tplatt92/README.md

 Day 17: Day 3 of School of code bootcamp.
 Had an incredibly interesting talk from Ira Rainey: a senior software engineer at Microsoft.
 We learnt a lot about imposter syndrome and growth mindset.
 In the afternoon we experimented with differed tools such as draw.io to help us create effective plans for our code, working collaboratively with others to solve different problems using AGILE.

 Day 18: Day 4 of School of Code Bootcamp.
 We dove deeper into using AGILE and other methods such as LEAN and MVP.
 We then planned our first Hackathon which was to create an escape room game using scratch.
 We utilised tools such as draw.io to create flow diagrams in order to help us plan out the day and looked at project management tools on Github like milestones and issues.

+Day 19: Day 5 of School of Code Bootcamp.
+Our first hackathon creating an escape room game using scratch.
+We worked throughout the day to produce a working piece of software with three different rooms.
+We were very happy with what we produced and presented it back to our cohort reflecting on what went well, what we could improve next time and included a demo of our planning process and the game itself.

+Day 20: With our JavaScript fundamentals week coming up, I reviewed the basics of JavaScript including Primitive values, string methods, the Math Object and simple Boolean logic including conditionals and comparison operators.